AqwamCreates/DataPredict/docs/API/Others/ModelTrainingModifier.md

 #### Returns:

-* TrainingModifierObject: A training modifier object that uses the model's train(), predict() and reinforce() functions so that it behaves like a regular model.
+* ModelTrainingModifierObject: A model training modifier object that uses the model's train(), predict() and reinforce() functions so that it behaves like a regular model.

 ## Functions